mykelalvis/FT/Traveller/WORKING/Mongoose/The TkTk Convergence.md

 If one or more of the travellers in your group are ex- scouts, “The Tktk Convergence” makes an excellent detached-duty assignment, especially for travellers in possession of a loaned scout/courier.

-## RUMORS, EVENTS, AND ENCOUNTERS
+## Rumors, Events, and Encounters

-During the travellers’ journey to Tktk, there are many opportunities to glean information from the systems they visit.
+During the travellers' journey to Tktk, there are many opportunities to glean information from the systems they visit.
 Conversations at a starport bar, small talk with a broker, or radio chatter can reveal many things.

 The sections below deal with three categories of rumors the travellers are likely to encounter: general rumors that may be heard anywhere along the Dustbelt, rumors from Tyr, and rumors from Acis.
 In addition to each of these, there is a scripted encounter with the Aslan from the Tktk-bound slaver flotilla that must occur before the travellers get to Tktk.
 This encounter is intended to convey that the latent Aslan mercenary forces have become a problem on par with all the other hazards in the region.